cyberchitta/llm_chat_phx/README.md

 # llm_chat_phx

-LLM Chat is an Elixir Phoenix LiveView application providing an LLM-driven chat interface.
+LLM Chat is an Elixir Phoenix LiveView application providing an AI-driven chat interface.
 Users can engage in multi-turn conversations with LLMs and manage chat history.
 The UI is styled with DaisyUI, and is closely modeled on the Chat GPT UX.

 Google OAuth 2.0 is supported via [elixir-auth-google](https://github.com/dwyl/elixir-auth-google).
+Persistence currently uses postgresdb, although the intent is to eventually support cassandra/scylladb as well.

 This app has been built with significant support from Claude 3 Opus and ChatGPT 4o.
 However, every line of code, with the notable exception of HTML/CSS markup, has been human curated (by me 😇).